About SAR testing

-As known, the CE SAR test is an essential part for bringing the radio product onto the market.
+CE SAR testing is an essential part of bringing the radio product onto the market.
 The requirement to affix the CE marking on products is important as it declares that the product meets all the legal requirements and can be sold in the EEA countries.

 SAR itself stands for Specific Absorption Rate which is a measure that explains how much radio frequency energy is absorbed to the body or head.
 This indicator, among other things, measures the harmful effects of mobile devices or smartphones on the human body.

-Heating is the only confirmed mechanism by which radio-frequency energy interacts with biological system.
-Thus, by knowing how much energy is absorbed in a system it is possible to calculate the resulting temperature change.
-Therefore, to determine wireless device safety and to ensure the protection of health and safety of persons and domestic animals, etc. SAR testing is done on the radio devices that are used closer than 20 cm to the human head or body.
+Heating is the only confirmed mechanism by which radio-frequency energy interacts with the biological system.
+Thus, by knowing how much energy is absorbed in a system, it is possible to calculate the resulting temperature change.
+To determine wireless device safety and to ensure the protection of health and safety of persons and domestic animals, SAR testing is done to the radio devices that are used closer than 20 cm to the human head or body.

 Changes in the EU legislation: The new Radio Equipment Directive 2014/53/EU (RED)

-This directive resulted into an agreement into 2014.
-It replaced Radio and Telecommunications Terminal Equipment Directives 1999/5/EC (R&TTED) and entered into force on 13th of June 2016.
+This directive resulted in an agreement in 2014.
+It replaced Radio and Telecommunications Terminal Equipment Directives 1999/5/EC (R&TTED) and entered into force on the 13th of June 2016.
 However, it was stated that there would be a one-year transition period before the R&TTED would be completely replaced.
-Thus, starting with 13th of July 2017 all the radio equipment placed onto the Union market must apply RED.
+Thus, starting with the 13th of July 2017 all the radio equipment placed onto the Union market must apply RED.

 DIRECTIVE 2014/53/EU (RED) OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 16 April 2014 establishments.